fixmanish/git-w3school/README.md

 - This time will add commits too.
 - This time will use pull command to updae our local repository there.

+- Pushing changes from the local repository to the remote repository i.e GitHub.